cliferraren/Heroes_of_PyMoli_Analysis/README.md

 ![Fantasy](Images/Fantasy.jpg)

-As Lead Analyst for an independent gaming company, I was tasked to analyze the data for their most recent fantasy game Heroes of Pymoli.
+As analyst for an independwasent gaming company, we were tasked to analyzed data for their most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

+*Data Format:*

+* JSON file

 *Tools Used:*